wmeints/tasty-beans/README.md

 # Recommend-coffee sample solution

-This solution implements microservices with related analytics capabilities.
+Welcome to the recommend-coffee sample solution!
+This solution implements a fake company that sells coffee subscriptions.

+Customers can subscribe to this service to get coffee delivered every month or every week.
+They can rate the coffee which helps recommend-coffee deliver better quality coffee to them.

 ## :goal_net: Goals

 We're trying to achieve a number of goals in this sample:

-* Demonstrate how to implement observability in ASP.NET Core 6
+* Demonstrate how to implement 12-factor cloud-native applications in ASP.NET Core 6.
-* Demonstrate how to integrate your microservices with a data mesh/data platform
+* Demonstrate how to integrate microservices with a data mesh/data platform.
-* Demonstrate how to implement end-to-end ML solutions with MLOps
+* Demonstrate how to implement end-to-end ML solutions with MLOps.

 ## :triangular_flag_on_post: Status